Why Knowing a Competitor’s Trade Secret Hurt Your Business

 What about just waiting for your R&D team to independently recreate it?
 Good luck convincing someone of this cosmic coincidence.

-Now, are you really better of knowing someone else’s Trade Secret?
+Now, are you really better off knowing someone else’s Trade Secret?

 The best way to survive a landmine is not to step onto it.
-If you are a founder, or an investor, and want to understand how not to trigger a Bouncing Betty, let’s talk.
+If you are a founder and want to understand how not to trigger a Bouncing Betty, our IP solutions for startups include strategic guidance on navigating competitive intelligence safely – let’s talk.

 Let's talk